JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Over what set of bytes is the checksum field in the UDP header computed over?

 - The entire UDP segment, except the checksum field itself.
-- ```The entire UDP segment, except the checksum field itself, and the IP sender and receive address fields```
+- &#x1F449;```The entire UDP segment, except the checksum field itself, and the IP sender and receive address fields```
 - Just the UDP header but not the payload.

 # 3.3-5 WHAT IS A CHECKSUM?

 Which of the following statements are true about a checksum?
 Hint: more than one statement is true.

-- ```A checksum is computed at a sender by considering each byte within a packet as a number, and then adding these numbers (each number representing a bytes) together to compute a sum (which is known as a checksum).```
+- &#x1F449;```A checksum is computed at a sender by considering each byte within a packet as a number, and then adding these numbers (each number representing a bytes) together to compute a sum (which is known as a checksum).```
-- ```The receiver of a packet with a checksum field will add up the received bytes, just as the sender did, and compare this locally-computed checksum with the checksum value in the packet header.
+- &#x1F449;```The receiver of a packet with a checksum field will add up the received bytes, just as the sender did, and compare this locally-computed checksum with the checksum value in the packet header.
 If these two values are different  then the receiverknows  that one of the bits in the received packet has been changed during transmission from sender to receiver.```
-- ```The sender-computed checksum value is often included in a checksum field within a packet header.```
+- &#x1F449;```The sender-computed checksum value is often included in a checksum field within a packet header.```
 - The receiver of a packet with a checksum will add up the received bytes, just as the sender did, and compare this locally-computed checksum with the checksum value in the packet header.
 If these two values are the same then the receiver knowsthat all of the bits in the received packet are correct, i.e., that no bits have been changed during transmission from sender to receiver.